The Jewish community is celebrating this week after the Government approved funding bids for two new primary schools.

 By March last year the waiting list was already 250 names long.

 Mr Black said a student in Oxford had written a thesis on how it was impossible, under current Government rules, to set up a school from nothing.
-"We have just achieved the impossible," he
+"We have just achieved the impossible," he said.

 After four years of hard work, moves to transform to the derelict farm house at the bottom of Black Lion Hill into a school for four to 11-year-olds are already underway.